riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 ## Prerequisites

-1. a SaaS account for [ALLUVIO Aternity APM](https://www.riverbed.com/products/application-performance-monitoring)
+1. a SaaS account for [Riverbed APM](https://www.riverbed.com/products/application-performance-monitoring)

 2. a project in [Google Cloud](https://console.cloud.google.com) with a Kubernetes infrastructure setup ready to use: GKE cluster Standard mode with a Linux node pool, a Bucket Storage and Artifact registry